 Kill the Bees

-Killing bees is easy but should be done only as a last resort.
+Killing bees is easy but should be done only as a very last resort.
 If you have no other choice but to get rid of a beehive by killing them all, just about any kind of flying insect killer will do the trick.
 If the hive is up higher or deep within something, the projectile wasp spray is going to be a good choice.
 Wait until evening or early morning when it is cooler and the bees are less active.
 Arrange yourself so that you can aim the spray directly into the entrance of the hive and let loose the dogs of war.
 Spray as much as you can into the hole, but be careful (in case the bees’ alarm is raised in time) that you are wearing protective clothing or have an escape route.
 Check back the next day to see if activity has ceased.
 If not, repeat your assault.

 Remove Hive Material